upperdim/Arduino-sensors/README.md

-Making use of various sensors thanks to simplicity of the Arduino.
+Making use of various sensors with Arduino.

-Note: Each project require different arrangements and connections on the physical board.
+Note: Each project requires different arrangement and connections on the physical board.